 Guided Choice Dispute Resolution and at the Fall 2013 meeting of the Forum as part of a panel discussing third-party discovery issues in arbitrations.

-Mr. Lehman takes an active part in several national and local bar associations.
-He is the Chair for Division 1 (Litigation and Dispute Resolution) of the
+Mr. Lehman takes an active part in national and local bar associations and industry groups.
+He is the past Chair for Division 1 (Litigation and Dispute

 - Represented the owner of a large beach hotel in Hollywood, Florida, in multiple construction design, delay, and defect cases involving violations of